 The church is 134 ft.
-(41 m) long, built generally in Early Perpendicular style.
-It is "embattled" with castellated parapets and crocketted pinnacles.
+(41 m) long, built generally in Early Perpendicular style with castellated parapets and crocketted pinnacles.

-At the western end of the South Aisle, the angle buttress bears an unidentified mason's mark; at the east end, a similar buttress carries a type of sundial known as a mass clock or scratch dial.
-These were not intended to tell the time but, with the aid of a central peg or gnomon, the time of the various services.
+At the western end of the South Aisle, the angle buttress bears an unidentified mason's mark.[9]
+At the east end, a similar buttress carries a type of sundial known as a mass clock or scratch dial.[10]
+These were not intended to tell the hours but, with the aid of a, now missing, central peg or gnomon, the times of the various services.
 The rood stair turret, also castellated and built as part of the 1430s additions, projects from the corner where the outer walls of the south aisle and chancel meet.
+[11]

 The Porch is on the south side of the church.
-In the niche over the entrance doorway is a statue of St Julian, representing him as the Hospitaller with an oar in his hand.
+In the niche over the entrance doorway is a statue of St Julian, representing him as the Hospitaller with an oar in his hand.[12]
 It was sculpted by Wellow resident, Gilbert Sumsion, as part of the 1952 restoration.
-Inside the porch, there are four carved stone angel corbels in each corner and two carved niches over the door.
+Inside the porch, there are four carved stone angel corbels, one in each corner and two carved niches over the door.
 The statues that they must have contained are missing.
-The entrance to the church from the porch is through a14th century oak door carved with blank tracery.
+The entrance to the church from the porch is through a 14th century oak door carved with blank tracery.

 The Tower is 84 ft.
 (25 m) high, built in three stages, flanked by massive, square-set buttresses and surmounted with an embattled parapet and crocketted pinnacles.
 The stair turret is on the southeast corner.
 There are two windows, in the north and south tower walls, that illuminate the ringing chamber, and, above, louvered bell openings in each wall.
+The tower is later than the church but it has not been possible to establish the date of its construction.

-The West Door has a hood moulding which terminates in two corbel stones, installed in 1975 and also carved by Peter Watts.
+The West Door, shown below, has a hood moulding which terminates in two corbel stones, installed in 1975 and also carved by Peter Watts.
 They are portraits of Edward Henderson, the Bishop of Bath and Wells, and Major Horton-Fawkes, the patron of the living at that date.